docker-leash/docker-leash/docs/install/client-installation.rst

 	   "tlskey": "/etc/pki/tls/private/full.name.of.your.host.key"
    }

-Use your favorite `SSL Certificate` provider to encrypt traffic over the tcp socket.
-Set fields `tlscert` and `tlskey` to the path of your files.

-The `tlscacert`, is responsible for authenticating your clients certificates.
-We recommend to manage your own :abbr:`CA (Certificate Authority)`, see `Users authentication via TLS`_.

 ..
 Note::
    On Ubuntu: You may encounter error "`unable to configure the Docker daemon with file /etc/docker/daemon.json: the following directives are specified both as a flag and in the configuration file: hosts: (from flag: [fd://], from file: [unix:///var/run/docker.sock 0.0.0.0:2376])`."
    In such case, override systemd script:

       $ systemctl edit docker